juanluispaz/ts-sql-query/docs/supported-operations.md

 /**
- * Represents a local date with time (using a Date object) */ interface DateTimeValueSource extends ComparableValueSource<Date> {
+ * Represents a local date with time (using a Date object) */ interface LocalDateTimeValueSource extends ComparableValueSource<Date> {
     /** Gets the year */
     getFullYear(): NumberValueSource
     /** Gets the month (value between 0 to 11)*/